jauhien/g-sorcery/README.md

 will be wiped and overlay tree for a given repository will be generated.
 Be careful!

 See man pages of **gs-elpa** and **gs-ctan** for further information.

+If you want to develop a new backend see [developer's instructions](./docs/developer_instructions.html).